 Loading date information...

-Women Led Rosh Chodesh Minyan – 7:30 AM – Bernstein Chapel
+Morning Minyan with Breakfast – 7:30 AM – Bernstein Chapel

-The CSZ clergy, women lay leaders and digital Gabbai welcome you to an engaging morning minyan in the Lee and Gerson Bernstein Chapel.
-Followed by a special breakfast and chat.
+The CSZ Lay leaders and digital Gabbai welcome you to an engaging morning minyan in the Lee and Gerson Bernstein Chapel.
+Followed by a light breakfast and chat.
 You may also join on Zoom.

 Online prayer books are available for you to follow along with our minyan, thanks to the Rabbinical Assembly!
 We utilize Siddur Sim Shalom.
 It is recommended that you download weekday morning, weekday afternoon, weekday evening and Shabbat.
 Click HERE.